philbour/weather-service-api/README.md

 * The ability to update a resource currently not supported
 * All metric values are stored as integers without specifying the unit type e.g. degrees, kph, mbar

+# Known Issues

+* This has only been tested on a Windows environment.
+There is an issue if using WSL.
+A volume mounted using Windows cmd will not be the same volume if mounted using git bash.

+# Prerequisites

+1. Docker is installed
+2. Minimum version of Java required is 11

 # Execute

-Can be run in 2 ways -
+Can be run in 2 flavours -
 ## Stand-alone Spring boot

 ### Steps